code-423n4/2023-07-tapioca-findings/data/Sathish9098-G.md

 ## A mapping is more efficient than an array

 ## Using storage instead of memory for structs/arrays saves gas

-## Structs can be packed in fewer slots

-## State variables can be packed in fewer slots

-## State variable only set in constructor can be immutable

 ## State variable can be chached with stack varibale